reidzeibel/reidzeibel/README.md

 ### My name is Ridwan Aditama, you can call me Ridwan!
 - I'm an Android Developer from Indonesia 🇮🇩, currently living in Trondheim, Norway 🇳🇴
-- I have worked with Android for the last 9 years, beginning since Android 2.2 Froyo(!)
+- I have worked with Android for the last 10 years, beginning since Android 2.2 Froyo(!)
-- I'm currently working at [Qasir.id](https://www.qasir.id/) as an Engineering Manager
+- Now working as Front-end developer.
-- Reach me at Twitter [@ridwanadit](https://twitter.com/ridwanadit) or E-mail [reidzeibel@gmail.com](mailto:reidzeibel@gmail.com)
+- Reach me at Twitter [@ridwanadit](https://twitter.com/ridwanadit)
 - Let's connect!
 [LinkedIn](https://www.linkedin.com/in/ridwanadit/)

 <!---